 Sheaf Of Wheat Chandelier

-Materials: Gold painted brass and iron curved rods and corn.
+Materials: Gold painted metal (brass and iron) curved rods, corn and leaves.
 Brass rod and canopy.
 3 waxed paper candles.
-3 Bakelite sockets.
+3 Bakelite E14 sockets.

 Height: 80 cm / 35.43”